Albocoder/CS319-Group22/README.md

 </ul>
 <hr />
 ### News
+4- Cancelled meeting on Sunday and Thursday due to heavy workload <br>
 3- Cancelled meeting on Thursday to give time everyone do their task <br>
 2- Meeting 4 added in wiki<br>
 1- Meeting 3 added in wiki.